 Trick or Treat- The Retail Winners and Losers

 I don’t often dress up for Halloween.
 It’s not that I’m completely uncreative as a person.
 It’s just that I don’t channel my creativity through personal appearance.
 Anyone who knows me can attest to this.
 But I am a contrarian.
 The internet loves costumes with creativity and celebrates them with attention and upvotes on Reddit.
-Costumes are retail gold too, and data from Jumpshot’s panel of 100 million devices shows that that buying, like much of U.S. consumer behavior, is increasingly moving online.
+Costumes are retail gold too.
+Jumpshot provides data-driven insights to uncover digital marketing strategies of any website, including path to purchases, revenue, website traffic sources, conversion rate data and more.

 We looked at data for sites specializing in costumes and Amazon costume sales, as well as data for online fabric retailers to try to see where things have been heading since September and October 2018.